chuanqisun/htmaa-2025/src/posts/week-12/index.md

 | **Ring2 (read)**  |           |               | ✅            | ✅             |
 | **Sleeve (read)** |           |               |               | ✅             |

-- Since I already used heat shrink tubes to reinforce the ribbon wires' pin headers, making this changes means removing the heat shrink tube and rearrange the wires.
-Luckily, the ribbon wires can be re-aranged.
-That was another 2 hour job.
+Since I had already used heat shrink tubes to reinforce the pin headers, making these changes required removing the tubes and rearranging the wires.
+Fortunately, the ribbon wires allowed for rearrangement, though it took another two hours.

-- In programming, the Switchboard is hard wired to have digital write high or ground on each of the address bits.
-- Originally, I thought I could have 8 addresses (3 bits) but because of the shorting issue I need to reserve an address to represent "Unplugged" state, I ended up having 7 usable addresses (`000` to `110`) and `111` represents "Unplugged".
+In the programming, the Switchboard is hard-wired to have a digital write high or ground on each address bit.
+I originally planned for 8 addresses using 3 bits, but the shorting issue required me to reserve an address for the "Unplugged" state.
+I ended up with 7 usable addresses (`000` to `110`), with `111` representing "Unplugged".

 Switchboard, digital write high on the address bits: